 When enabling the HDMI Through function, regardless of whether the AV receiver is on or in standby, both audio and video streams from an HDMI input will be output to the TV or other components via HDMI connection.
-The HDMI indicators light when enabled (HDMI is dimlylit).
+The HDMI indicator lights when enabled (HDMI is dimly-lit).

-This setting is set to "Auto" automatically when the above "HDMI Control(RIHD)" is set to "On".
+When the above "HDMI Control(RIHD)" is set to "On", this setting is fixed to "Auto".

-- Only the input source assigned to the HDMI IN via "HDMI Input" is enabled (→ page 44). - The power consumption during standby mode will increase during the HDMI Through function; however in the following cases, the power consumption can be saved: - The TV is in standby mode. - You are watching a TV program. - Refer to the connected component's instruction manual for details. - Depending on the connected component, the correct input source may not be selected with the setting set to "Auto". - This setting is set to "Off" automatically when the "HDMI Control(RIHD)" setting is set to "Off".
+- Only the input source assigned to the HDMI IN via "HDMI Input" is enabled (→ page 47). - The power consumption during standby mode will increase during the HDMI Through function; however in the following cases, the power consumption can be saved: - The TV is in standby mode. - You are watching a TV program. - Refer to the connected component's instruction manual for details - Depending on the connected component, the correct input source may not be selected with the setting set to "Auto". - This setting is set to "Off" automatically when the "HDMI Control(RIHD)" setting is set to "Off".

-Audio TV Out
+■ Audio TV Out